kokoko3k/koko-aio-slang/docs.md

     Contrary to the global aspect ratio control, this changes only the game geometry.<br>
     Bezel stays the same.<br>

+    Integer scale:
-    Integer scale: Game content zoom height is rounded to nearest integer.
+        Game content zoom height is rounded to nearest integer.
-    Maximum integer scale: Dont allow integer scaling more than this
+    Maximum integer scale:
+        Dont allow integer scaling more than this
         * beware: the following options in this group overrides the integer scale.
+    Aspect:
-    Aspect: Change aspect ratio.
+        Change aspect ratio.
+    Vertical/Horizontal position:
-    Vertical/Horizontal position: Shifts the game position
+        Shifts the game position
+    Zoom:
-    Zoom: Change the size
+        Change the size
+    Sharp fix through offset:
+        When using integer scaling, it may be not possible to draw sharp rounded lines.
+        This hack add a small (the higher, the smaller) offset to the image that allow for sharp lines at the cost of a slightly lower draw precision.
+Use 0.0 to disable the hack.

 **Tilt:**<br>
     Put the bezel and the game content into perspective.<br>